Gardener in Wonersh

 “I inherited my love of gardening from my Mum and Grandmother, who both adored their gardens.
 As well as having my own garden I work as a volunteer gardener with a local animal sanctuary and have helped with a local school gardening club.
 Having worked for most of my life as a graphic designer, I have recently begun to study for a diploma in garden design, which has been a dream of mine for some time.
 As well as the design aspects of gardening I love to get out and work in the garden, be it planting, pruning, or weeding – which I find most therapeutic!
 I feel passionate about caring for nature and helping people to make the most of their outdoor space and want to create something beautiful for them to enjoy. “

-The newest member of our Surrey Gardening team, Christine will be looking after our clients in Fleet, Farnham, Haslemere, Frimley, Alton and Bentley.
+Christine gardens for our clients in Fleet, Farnham, Haslemere, Frimley, Alton and Bentley.

 I first began gardening helping my parents in their garden, not only with flowers and shrubs but with vegetables and fruit too as self-sufficiency was a norm at the time.
 As time went on I have been maintaining my own garden during my spare time, but now I am retired I have been able to really throw myself back into gardening with a passion.